cloud-gov/pages-core/docs/DEVELOPMENT.md

 - `APP_ENV`: The application environment in which the app should run.
 Valid values are `production` and `staging`.
 - `LOG_LEVEL`: Sets the log level for the app.
 - `NPM_CONFIG_PRODUCTION`: This should be set to true in Cloud Foundry to prevent NPM from installing dev dependencies
-- `NODE_MODULES_CACHE`: This should be set to true in Cloud Foundry to prevent caching node modules since those are vendored by Federalist
+- `NODE_MODULES_CACHE`: This should be set to true in Cloud Foundry to prevent caching node modules since those are vendored by Pages
 - `APP_NAME`: The name of the Cloud Foundry application
 - `APP_DOMAIN`: The hostname where the application runs in Cloud Foundry
 - `NEW_RELIC_APP_NAME`: The app name to report to New Relic